-The internal regulations of the National Assembly determine:
+The internal regulations of each assembly determine:

-- the composition, the rules of the functioning of the Bureau[,] as well as the powers, prerogatives and duration of the mandate of its President who is elected for the duration of the legislature;

-- the number, the mode of designation, the composition, the role and the competence of its permanent commissions, without prejudice to the right, of the Assembly, of creating special temporary commissions;

-- the organization of the administrative services placed under the authority of the President of the Assembly, assisted by an administrative secretary general;

-- the disciplinary regime of the Deputies;

-- the different modes of [the] ballot, to the exclusion of those expressly specified by the Constitution;

-- in a general fashion, all the rules having for [their] object the functioning of the National Assembly within the framework of its constitutional competence.
+- the composition, the rules of the functioning of the Bureau[,] as well as the powers, prerogatives and duration of the mandate of its President; - the number, the mode of designation, the composition, the role and the competence of its permanent commissions, without prejudice to the right, of the assembly, of creating special temporary commissions; - the organization of the administrative services placed under the authority of the President of the assembly, assisted by an administrative secretary general; - the disciplinary regime of its members; - the different modes of [the] ballot, to the exclusion of those expressly specified by the Constitution; - in a general fashion, all the rules having for [their] object the functioning of the assembly within the framework of its constitutional competence.

-The organic law concerning the internal regulations may not be promulgated if the Constitutional Council, obligatorily referred to [the matter] by the President of the Republic, has not declared them conforming to the Constitution.
+The internal regulations of the assemblies may not be promulgated if the Constitutional Council, obligatorily referred to [the matter] by the President of the Republic, has not declared them conforming to the Constitution.